chrispurusha/MidiSeqTool/README.md

 first time, and on every pass after that plays it back **mutated** - fills, extra notes woven into the groove, changes of feel, rising and falling intensity - steered by a handful of macro dials.

-**Status: the first, simplest version.** It learns four bars, passes them through, then plays them back with a ratchet after every note.
+**Status: on hold (2026-09-12), after the first, simplest version.** It learns four bars, passes them through, then plays them back with a ratchet after every note.
 VST3 only; in Ableton Live it is used through two-track routing (see [`Docs/design.md`](Docs/design.md) §5). `tools/msqtest` checks it offline.